 My normal fee for the initial session and for weekly 50 minute sessions is £70 at Thrive@SW6 and £75 at Sloane Square.
 A lower fee may be negotiable for those on lower incomes.

 I offer short-term and longer-term therapy.
 The first step is to have an initial session, during or after which we will decide whether to work together.
 (You may want to go away and think about this before making a decision).

 If you would like an informal chat about how therapy might be able to help you and how we might work together, please contact me on 07905 514593.

 Supervision & training

-By mid-July 2017, I will have completed all the modules of a supervisor training with CSTD http://www.cstdlondon.co.uk.
-The certificate programme also requires 50 hours supervision practice and I am offering low-cost supervision at £35 an hour until I have completed the requisite number of hours. .View supervision profile
+I have completed the supervisor training with CSTD http://www.cstdlondon.co.uk.
+The certificate programme also requires 50 hours supervision practice and I am offering supervision at £50 an hour until I have completed the requisite number of hours. .View supervision profile